Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lifespan: 7–10 Years

-The Bernese Mountain Dog is a large breed that originates from Switzerland and is known for being friendly and affectionate.
-However, it is also known for its barking, sheds a lot, and its size means that it does need plenty of space.
+The Bernese Mountain Dog is a large breed from Switzerland and is known for being friendly and affectionate.
+However, they are also known for their barking and excessive shedding, and their size means they need plenty of space.

 Because they do bark, Bernese Mountain Dogs can make good watchdogs, but they make poor guard dogs because they are so friendly.